This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Spheniscidae Family

-- Specialized beaks for catching slippery prey
+- Specialized beaks shaped for catching fish, squid, and krill

 Class: Aves